iarsystems/iar-risc-v-gd32v-eval/README.md

 ---

-For questions please reach out to [fae@iar.com](mailto:fae@iar.com?subject=Question%20from%20GitHub).
+Questions?
+Please reach out to [fae@iar.com](mailto:fae@iar.com?subject=Question%20from%20iar-risc-v-gd32v-eval%20repository).
-We are happy to assist you with any additional questions or guidance.
+We are happy to assist you with any related questions.